wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "postComment"
-    To post a comment to an issue, use postComment and specify the following properties.
+    To post a comment to an issue, use `postComment` with the following properties.
     <table>
         <tr>
             <th>Parameter Name</th>